-The Navigation palette gives you quick access to various aspects of your drawing (layers, classes, saved views, and viewports).
-This palette is only available if you have Vectorworks Designer or one of the design series.
-It is not available if you have Fundamentals.
+The Navigation palette gives you quick a cest to various aspects of your drawing (layer classes saved views, and viewports).
+This palette is only available if you have Vectorworks Designer or on of the design series.
+It is not available if you have fundamentals.